Reilly Smith Game Preview: Penguins vs. Flyers

 Smith Season Stats Insights

-- Smith has averaged 16:15 of ice time this season (with a plus-minus rating of 0).
+- Smith has averaged 16:20 of ice time this season (with a plus-minus of 0).

-- In four of 22 games this year Smith has scored a goal, including two games with multiple goals.
+- Smith has scored a goal in a game four times this season over 23 games played, with multiple goals in two of those contests.

-- In six of 22 games this year, Smith has had an assist, including one match with at least two.
+- Smith has posted an assist in a game six times this season in 23 games played, including multiple assists once.

-- The implied probability that Smith goes over his points prop total is 47.6%, based on the odds.
+- Smith's implied probability to go over his point total is 45.5% based on the odds.

 Sign up for Underdog fantasy today.